 Serenity Recovery Centers began as “Serenity House” in 1971 when a group of recovering alcoholics founded a safe haven for alcoholics seeking treatment.
-In the 40 years since our inception, we have never wavered in that initial commitment to offer counseling, education and advocacy for individuals and families in our community who are struggling with addiction.
+In the 50 years since our inception, our initial commitment has never waivered to offer counseling, education and advocacy to all individuals and families in our community who are struggling with addiction and seeking help.

 Serenity Recovery Centers offers hope to men and women and their families suffering from the devastating consequences of addiction.

 This year, more than 26 million Americans are struggling with alcohol and drugs.
 Of those 26 million, only three million will receive treatment.
 The number one reason the other 23 million will not receive treatment is because they cannot afford it.
 (Department of Mental Health and Human Services Substance Abuse and Mental Health Services Administration (SAMSHA), Office of Applied Studies (OAS) 2007 Report.)

 But individuals with drug and alcohol problems are not the only casualties.
 Their families, friends and communities, in fact, society as a whole, also suffer greatly.

 The annual economic cost of untreated addiction in the U.S. is $328 billion — and the return on investment when adequate treatment is provided is $7 to $12 for every $1 spent.